Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 🧰 ***What I did to set up CreamAPI***:
   - Downloaded CreamAPI from the [source page](https://cs.rin.ru/forum/viewtopic.php?f=29&t=70576) (cs.rin.ru)
   - Checked out the Space Engineers DLC on its [database page](https://steamdb.info/app/244850/dlc) (steamdb.info)
-  - Edited the creamapi.ini file based on the game and its DLCs
+  - Edited the creamapi.ini file based on how the game works (dll and other stuff) and its DLCs
   - Opened the folder:
     `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64\`
   - Renamed the file "steam_api64.dll" to "steam_api64_o.dll"